TRADLY-PLATFORM/Penguin/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-There are some things you need to know to work on this open source.
+Here is some client/app specific things you might need to change.
+3rd party integrations with Stripe, Firebase, Sentry need your own account Keys for it to work.
+- TenantID of Tradly can be found from [Tradly Superadmin Dashboard](https://superadmin.sandbox.tradly.app)(Sandbox or Production tenantID/APIkey based on your purchase)
-* You might be change these values which are given below
+- You might be change these values which are given below

 ```tsx
 // AppConstant.js